History of Mexico–United States relations

-The United States of America shares a unique and often complex relationship with the United Mexican States.
+The United States of America shares a unique and often complex relationship with Mexico.
 With shared history stemming back to the Texas Revolution (1835–1836) and the Mexican–American War (1846–1848), several treaties have been concluded between the two nations, most notably the Gadsden Purchase, and multilaterally with Canada, the North American Free Trade Agreement (NAFTA).
 Mexico and the United States are members of various international organizations, such as the Organization of American States and the United Nations.
 Boundary disputes and allocation of boundary waters have been administered since 1889 by the International Boundary and Water Commission, which also maintains international dams and wastewater sanitation facilities.
-Once viewed as a model of international cooperation, in recent decades the IBWC has been heavily criticized as an institutional anachronism, by-passed by modern social, environmental and political issues.
-Illegal immigration, arms sales, and drug smuggling continue to be contending issues in 21st-century U.S.-Mexico relations.
+Once viewed as a model of international cooperation, in recent decades the IBWC has been heavily criticized as an institutional anachronism, bypassed by modern social, environmental, and political issues.Illegal immigration, weapons sales, and drug smuggling continue to be contentious issues in 21st-century Mexico-United States relations.